OpenGlobalMind/old-ogm-wiki/OGM Stewardship/Meetings/OGM Stewards Jam Sesh, 2021-04-27.md

 ## Handling Scale; Decentralization

+- How to achieve consensus in a large group of people? (i.e., scale)
 - Idea: decentralized federation of focused sovereigns
     - Federation = agreements, commitments, promises between sovereigns.
-    - Each sovereign has its own, focused, vision/mission/values.
+    - Each sovereign has its own, focused, vision/mission/values around a center of gravity.
 - Observations
     - Amorphousness is good.
     - Focus is good.
+    - Decentralization and federation provide both amorphousness and focus.

 ## Proposal to Collaborate on Governance Issues